imshashank296/bakerybeez/README.md

-# bakerybeez
+# Bakery Beez

-React based website for a bakerybrand called bakerybeez
+Welcome to the Bakery Beez website!

+**Tech Stack:**

+- React (Library JavaScript)
+- Tailwind (Framework CSS)
+- Framer Motion (Library for React Animation)

+Thanks for visiting...
+Give a star if you like this repository✨